10 Signs You’re Experiencing Post Traumatic Growth

 4. You're Open to New Possibilities

-Sometimes, trauma makes us reimagine what life can look like.
-Maybe you’ve picked up a new hobby, considered a career change, or stepped into relationships in new ways.
-It’s not about erasing the past, it’s about exploring what feels meaningful now.
+In the aftermath of psychological struggle, trauma can prompt you to reimagine what life can look like.
+Maybe you've picked up a new hobby, considered a career change, or stepped into relationships in new ways.
+These small shifts often reflect not just healing, but the emergence of positive personality traits like courage, openness, and adaptability.

 A note: Change is scary.
-Being open to it, even a tiny, little bit, is growth.
+Being open to it, even a tiny, little bit, is a meaningful sign of growth.

 5. You're Reflecting on Your Values and What Matters Most